stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

  - Will COVID-19 deaths continue to increase?
 At what rate?
  - Will car fatalities continue to increase?
 At what rate?
  - Will suicides continue to increase?
 At what rate?
- - If the lockdown is effective, what is the impact to seasonal things like the seasonal flu?
+ - **If the lockdown is effective, what is the impact to seasonal things like the seasonal flu?** Hint, this was the worst flu season in recent history evethough the USA was in lock-down for part of the "flu season".
  - Will people continue to die of other issues (cancer, flu, heart attack, etc.)?
 At what rate?
  - What are the inherent risks of leaving your home each day prior to COVID-19?
 Do those still exist? (e.g. car fatality, heart attack, etc.)
  - How do you evaluate these both together and individually, and what are the risks?